json-everything/json-everything/docs_source/usage/schema-generation.md

 ***NOTE** This library [cannot detect](https://stackoverflow.com/a/62186551/878701) whether the consuming code has nullable reference types enabled.
 Therefore all reference types are considered nullable.*

 ***BONUS NOTE** The library makes a distinction between nullable value types and reference types because value types must be explicitly nullable.
 This differs from reference types which are implicitly nullable, and there's not a way (via the type itself) to make a reference type non-nullable.*

+### Property naming

+In addition to the `[JsonPropertyName]` attribute, the configuration exposes a `PropertyNamingMethod` that allows you to define a custom method for altering property names from your code into the schema.
+The `PropertyNamingMethods` static class defines a few commonly-used conventions:

+- `camelCase`
+- `PascalCase`
+- `kebab-case`
+- `UPPER-KEBAB-CASE`
+- `snake_case`
+- `UPPER_SNAKE_CASE`

+Just set this property and the system will adjust property names accordingly.

+Note that the `[JsonPropertyName]` attribute takes precedence, so you can still use this to get custom naming when you've configured a method.

 ### Additional built-in support